-STP is designed to streamline payroll reporting, once fully implemented a few tasks will be eliminated from the payroll officer and HR duties this includes:
+STP is designed to streamline payroll reporting.
+Once fully implemented, a few tasks will be eliminated from the payroll officer and HR duties.
+This includes:

-Employers are going to need to run a tight ship, especially those with high staff turnover rates as they're going to need to collect all relative data from their staff before their first payroll is processed.
+Employers are going to need to run a tight ship, especially those with high staff turnover rates as they're going to need to collect all relative data from their staff before their first payrun is processed.

 All payments and deductions can be classified with the appropriate STP classification on the Payslip.